lcls-users/tmo-prefex/docs/datasets.md

 Within a detector's output, there are typically several variables that output for each event.
 These are stored compressed, listing only events that have data to report.
-The simplest example are the energies for the xgmd detector:
+The simplest example is the energies for the xgmd detector:

 ```
-$ h5ls -d $fname/step_10/xgmd/0/energies
+$ h5ls -d $fname/xgmd/0/energies
 energies                 Dataset {999}
     Data:
         (0) 90, 98, 76, 73, 108, 91, 83, 100, 97, 84, 96, 92, 108,